jsanz/carto_cli/README.md

   -h, --help            Show this message and exit.

 Commands:
-  execute  Execute a SQL passed as a string queries  Shows the current running queries version  Prints the version of this application
+  kill     Kills a query based on its pid queries  Shows the current running queries run      Execute a SQL passed as a string version  Prints the version of this application
 ```